ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 In addition to the off-the-shelf applications, a collection of custom-made Java programs employing various coding paradigms was developed.
 These programs encompass the most common paradigms encountered in the majority of commercial Java applications.

-For each category of custom-made application, the total running time is set to **20 minutes**.
+For each category of custom-made application, the total running time is set to **20 minutes** and the maximum heap size is `8GB`.
 During this 20-minute runtime, consecutive runs of the same application are triggered until the time limit is reached.

 The reported throughput is computed at the end of the application execution runs, excluding a fixed initial warm-up duration of 5 minutes.